-Body of Baltimore fire victim went undiscovered for hours
+Brother finds body Baltimore firefighters missed in building

 “There was no reason to believe anyone was inside,” Adams said in a text message Tuesday.

-She said firefighters responded to the scene again on Sunday and discovered the body.
-Baltimore Police homicide and arson units also responded.
-Officials said the cause is still under investigation.

-“I’m getting assumptions; I’m not getting any facts,” he said Tuesday afternoon during a phone conversation with a homicide detective assigned to the case.
-“You have to remember, the reality of this is that I lost my son.
-That’s the reality of the whole thing.” who had led the department since 2014, resigned last week after an investigative report found numerous deficiencies.
-The report examined the department’s response to a southwest Baltimore rowhouse fire that left three firefighters dead.

-She said firefighters responded to the scene again on Sunday and discovered the body.
+She said firefighters responded to the scene again on Sunday after the body was discovered.
 Baltimore Police homicide and arson units also responded.
 Officials said the cause is still under investigation.

 James Craig Sr. said he’s not satisfied with the city’s response.